cflauterwasser/BioCon_Thesis/README.md

 #### Habitat_Information.R

-Species list of European mammals and birds with information on suitable habitat types and whether the species can exist in human-modified habitats (Source: IUCN Red List).
+Processing species lists of European mammals and birds, adding information on suitable habitat types and whether the species can exist in human-modified habitats (Source: IUCN Red List).

-#### Distribution_Data.R
+#### Occurence_Data.R

-Occurence data for mammals (GBIF) and birds (EBBA) in Europe.
+Processing occurence data for mammals (GBIF) and birds (EBBA) in Europe.

+#### Climate_Data.R

+Processing WorldClim data for required time window

+#### Data_Analysis.R

+Calculating SR, deltaSR and delta T, in next steps also modelling.

 #### own datasets